paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

   <img width="400" src="images/HandBrake-Video_Qual-menu.png" alt="Screenshot of HandBrake video constant quality">
 </p>

 2. Average BitRate: setting the average BitRate to match the overall BitRate of your source videos.
-You can also select to run a 2-pass encoding here.
+You should select to run a 2-pass encoding here to ensure a better match to the target BitRate.

 #### Video Encoding Profile